mongo-express/mongo-express/README.md

 * Connect and authenticate to individual databases
 * Authenticate as admin to view all databases
 * Database blacklist/whitelist
+* View/add/delete databases
 * View/add/rename/delete collections
 * View/add/update/delete documents
 * View data URI images inline in collection table view
 * Use BSON data types in documents
-* Ability to specify the default key to be shown in the docs list.
+* Ability to specify the default key to be shown in the docs list
+* Mobile / Responsive - Bootstrap 3 works passably on small screens when you're in a bind

 Planned features:

 * Support for replica set connections
 * Site authentication
 * REST interface

 Limitations
 -----------